formatjs/formatjs/docs/Components.md

   };
 ```

-By default `<FormattedRelativeTime>` will render the formatted relative time into a `<>`.
+By default `<FormattedRelativeTime>` will render the formatted relative time into a `React.Fragment`.
 If you need to customize rendering, you can either wrap it with another React element (recommended), or pass a function as the child.

 **Example:**